zhaoyafei/design-kit/docs/src/index.md

 `0.134rem` `0.21rem` `0.328rem` `0.512rem` `0.8rem` `1rem` `1.25rem` `1.563rem` `1.953rem` `2.441rem` `3.05rem` etc…

 Thus all of our spacing, font sizing, padding, etc. should be based on this scale.
-We've included t-shirt size variables that you should use to styling elements. **_Never hard-code pixel numbers_**.
+We've included t-shirt size variables that you should use to styling elements. **_Try not to hard-code pixel numbers_**.

 These are the variables:
 ```